 Legacy of Chinese Fingerprint Innovations

 Today, fingerprinting remains a cornerstone of forensic investigations and identity verification, reflecting the enduring relevance of these early innovations.
-China’s role in developing this technology serves as a testament to its historical ingenuity and influence on global practices.
+The unique patterns of friction ridge skin continue to provide invaluable evidence in criminal cases and serve as a reliable means of identification.
+China’s role in developing this technology is a testament to its historical ingenuity and influence on global practices.

 Conclusion